esander1789/3DPrintingInvariantManifolds/README.md

 - `lorenzBIG.stl`: Large-scale STL file for Lorenz stable manifold
 - `lorenzSM.obj`: OBJ format file for Lorenz stable manifold (small version)
 - `lorenzSM.stl`: STL format file for Lorenz stable manifold (small version)

-## Examples
-Our work addresses the challenges of translating complex manifolds into printable meshes, showcasing results for:
-- The Lorenz attractor
-- Arneodo-Coullet-Tresser equations
-- Langford system
-These examples demonstrate the physical realization of intersecting global manifolds, showing stable manifolds of equilibrium solutions intersecting unstable manifolds of other equilibrium solutions, revealing complex geometric organizations and their intersections.

-## Getting Started
-Please refer to the documentation directory for detailed usage instructions and examples.

 ## Citing This Work
 If you use this software or methodology in your research, please cite our paper: